There’s so many free plagiarism software and countless online reviews that it becomes hard finding a software that will work for you.

 If you go for free service, you will get the basic options.

-When users submit text, this plagiarism tool will process the data and return “Plag” score.
+When users submit text, this plagiarism tool will scan the data and return highlighted “Plag” score.

 This is a score for plagiarism that goes from 0 to 100 and indicates how unique your written text is.

-Additionally, user will be shown their original article with underlined, plagiarized sentences.
+Additionally, a user will be shown their original article with underlined, plagiarized sentences.

-Well, it takes some time for tool to process data.
+Well, it takes some time for the tool to process data.
 It also lacks some of the nifty features the paid version has.
+So if you’re serious about plagiarism, perhaps the premium version makes more sense.

 When you create a paid account you get: